Understanding Thyroid Treatment: Options, Processes, and Considerations

 -

-How is thyroid function assessed before treatment?
+How is thyroid function assessed and diagnosed?

 -